 Tony Thurmond, Superintendent of Public Instruction

-Superintendent Thurmond lives in Richmond with his two daughters who attend local public schools.
+Tony now lives in Richmond with his two daughters who attend local public schools.
 They are his inspiration and a constant reminder about the promise of our neighborhood schools and the strong future that every child deserves.

 Larry Yin, M.D., University Center for Excellence (University of Southern California)

 Dr. Larry Yin is a clinician practicing both Developmental-Behavioral and General Pediatrics.
 Currently, he is an Associate Professor of Clinical Pediatrics at the Keck School of Medicine of the University of Southern California.
 He also holds the academic position of Associate Professor of Occupational Science and Occupational Therapy at USC.
-He is the Medical Director of the Boone Fetter Clinic at Children’s Hospital Los Angeles (an Autism Speak’s Autism Treatment Network Site) and the Director of the USC University Center of Excellence in Developmental Disabilities.
+He is the Medical Director of the Boone Fetter Clinic at Children’s Hospital Los Angeles (an Autism Speaks Autism Treatment Network site) and the Director of the USC University Center of Excellence in Developmental Disabilities.

 For over 15 years, Larry has been the Medical Consultant to the San Gabriel/Pomona Regional Center, and he has over 20 years providing care for children with neurodevelopmental disorders and special health care needs.